 A Family Resource Specialist/Case Manager is available to discuss your situation individually and confidentially.
 The Case Manager will spend time listening to get a good feel for the goals and needs that you have.
 The Case Manager will then work with you to develop a personalized plan to help you meet your goals.
 This plan may include Center resources as well as other resources available through other community agencies and resources.
 We provide a wide range of referrals including food referrals to Interfaith Food Closet and the Christian Service Center along with applications for Food Stamps, All Kids Health Insurance, FEMA, information about possible assistance with utilities and shelter, medication assistance information, healthcare transportation (the Care Van), and other information about our partner agencies

-These monthly home visitation programs offer parents the opportunity to learn about how to better care for their children during each developmental stage.
+These monthly home visitation or group programs offer parents the opportunity to learn about how to best care for their children during each developmental stage.
 Free developmental screenings, along with vision and hearing screenings are also provided.
+This way any delays are caught early and all children are as prepared as possible when it becomes time for them to start school.

 This program aims at empowering fathers to become the best dads they possibly can.
-With a combination of POW events (fatherhood breakfast events at schools), 24-7 Dads fatherhood skill development classes, Crash events (fun social events that sometimes include the kids), and Parent Project® parenting classes that allow dads to bring a plus one so that parents and caregivers can coordinate efforts, this program empowers men with children to be the best dad they possibly can.
+With a combination of recreational events and educational opprotunities, this program empowers men with children to be the best dad they possibly can.

 Through our Care Van, we are able to provide limited transportation for prenatal and child health care appointments that would not be able to be attended otherwise.
 Scheduling in advance is necessary, and due to doctor offices request, we can only transport one parent with a child.